lwmqn/smartobject/README.md

     ```js
     so.init(
         'temperature',          // 'temperature' is the IPSO-defined Object Identifier (oid, 3303).
-        0,                      // 0 is the Object Instance Id (iid) assgined by you.
+        0,                      // 0 is the Object Instance Id (iid) assigned by you.
         {                       // This object contains all Resources (attributes) this sensor has.
             sensorValue: 31,    // 'sensorValue' is the IPSO-defined Resource Id (rid, 5700)
             units : 'C'         // 'units' is the IPSO-defined Resource Id (rid, 5701)